 Bread for the Journey by Ruth C. Duck

 Feasting with God by Holly W. Whitcomb

 Find hymns from around the world easily in both the Chalice Hymnal and the New Century Hymnal.
 Hymns are arranged alphabetically by title, country, and language.
 This listing of international hymns can be reproduced as a hymnal insert.

 Prayers from Different Cultures

 Prayers from different cultures can be shared in the liturgy by worshipers or have liturgists read them in the original language with a translator sharing them in English.
 Compiled by Karen Farthing of Eden Seminary, the International Resources for Worship Bibliography includes several resources of prayers and liturgical materials from around the world that are currently in print and that note the country of origin of its prayers.

 Mission Story Sermon

-Use the monthly mission stories, weekly prayers, missionary letters about communion, and other resources on the Global Ministries website as a source for stories about the church’s participation in the needs of the world.
+Use the monthly mission stories, weekly prayers, missionary letters about communion, and other resources on the Global Ministries website as a source for stories about the church’s participation in the world’s needs.
 After each story is highlighted in the sermon, a prayer could be offered for that particular work and witness.